pemdel/alx-system_engineering-devops/0x00-shell_basics/README.md

-this a script to display the content list of your current directory
+this changes dir from a working one to home dir